vitotai/BrewPiLess/README.md

 ## Introduction
 This project uses a single ESP8266 to replace RPI and Arduino.
 ![Main Screen](img/main_v1.2.jpg)
-BrewPi is the greatest, if not ultimate, fermentation temperature controller.
-The original design uses a RPI to log temperatures and maintain temperature schedule.
+BrewPi is the greatest, if not the ultimate, fermentation temperature controller.
+The original design uses a RPI to log temperatures and maintain a temperature schedule.
 The RPI also hosts a web server as the front-end of internet web access.
-Using a RPI or a PC enables the maximum power of BrewPi in the cost of additional RPI or PC.
+Using a RPI or a PC allows the maximum power of BrewPi to be used but with the additional of a RPI or PC.

 ESP8266 is cheap and powerful WiFi-enabling IOT solution.
-Althoug it can't be as powerful as a RPI, it's a good solution to maximize the functionality and minimize the cost.
-Using single one ESP8266 as temperature controller(Arduino part) and web server and schedule maintainer(RPI part) also reduce the work of building.
+Although it can't be as powerful as a RPI, it's a good solution to maximize the functionality and minimize the cost.
+Using a single ESP8266 as the temperature controller(replacing Arduino), web server and schedule maintainer(replacing RPI) also reduces the work in building a brewpi system.

 ## !!Special Note
 Uploading files to ESP8266 is no longer needed because the "files" are now embedded in the code.
-However, you can still upload files to the File System by Data Upload tool or web based file manager. **The file in File System takes higher priority.** That is, if you have an "index.htm" in the file system, you will get this file instead of the server page in the code whey you visit "http://brewpi.local". **If you have ever uploaded the data folder by upload tool, please delete them when you update to new version, or you will not get updated files.** Please also note that you mihgt need to hit "refresh" button on your browser to force it to get new files.
+However, you can still upload files to the File System by using the Data Upload tool or web based file manager. **The file in File System takes higher priority.** That is, if you have an "index.htm" in the file system, you will get this file instead of the server page embedded within the code when you visit "http://brewpi.local". **If you have ever uploaded the data folder using the upload tool, please delete this when you update to new version, or you will not get updated files.** Please also note that you might need to hit "refresh" button on your browser to force it to get new files.

 ## Software configuration
-BrewPi related configuration is defined in `config.h` while networking related configuration is define in `espconfig.h`.
+BrewPi related configuration is defined in `config.h` while networking related configuration is defined in `espconfig.h`.
 They are both self-explanatory and commented.
 Please check the files directly.

 ## Additional Libraries
 You will need the ESP8266/Arduino environment, as well as the following libraries.